English Editing for Chinese Academic Journal Articles: A Guide for Researchers

 Chinese academic writing conventions favor modesty in presenting findings.
 A conclusion that overstates the contribution of the research is seen as inappropriate in Chinese academic culture.
 This modesty norm is stronger in Chinese academic writing than in Korean or Japanese academic writing, and significantly stronger than in American or European English academic writing, where reviewers expect the conclusion to clearly state what the study has established and what it contributes to the field.

 In English academic writing, a conclusion that qualifies every finding until the contribution is obscured reads as weak research rather than appropriate modesty.
-Reviewers who cannot identify a clear contribution from the conclusion section form a less favorable assessment of the manuscript's significance, regardless of the strength of the underlying science.
+Reviewers who can't identify a clear contribution from the conclusion section form a less favorable assessment of the manuscript's significance, regardless of the strength of the underlying science.
 Professional editing of Chinese academic manuscripts pays particular attention to the conclusion section to ensure that findings are stated clearly without overclaiming.

 Passive voice overuse